CMCC-Foundation/ml-tropical-cyclones-detection/notebook/README.md

 2. Model and dataset loading
     Standard cells are provided to:
         - Load the pre-trained model
-        - Load the input dataset
+        - Select and load the input dataset.
+For CMIP6 data the climate model and time period can be selected.
         - Prepare the data for inference

 3. Inference